Noah-Huppert/salt-pillar-linter/README.md

 - [Setup](#setup)

 # Overview
-Lints Salt states to ensure they are using Pillar value which exist.
+Lints Salt states to ensure they are using Pillar keys which exist.

 This project exists because at times it can be challenging to debug Jinja render errors.